hunk06-eng/Scientific-Computing-with-Python-freeCodeCamp/README.md

 *   **Variable Performance:** As a result of my "from scratch" method, you may find that some of my solutions are faster, while others might be slower or less optimized than conventional algorithms.
 This was a trade off I made purposely for the sake of learning.

 Thank you for reading, and feel free to explore my work.

+My best scripts in this repository, so far:
+1) Sudoku Solver
+2) Tower Of Hanoi
+3) Time Calculator